 Cusco, Peru is a bucket list destination for many travelers.
 While it’s considered to be the gateway to Machu Picchu, there is so much to do and see in Cusco itself.
 Choosing a Cusco hotel in the best areas to stay in Cusco will help you make the most of your time here.

-Whether you’re planning on just staying in Cusco for a night before traveling on to Machu Picchu, or enjoying all this city has to offer, finding the best place to stay in Cusco Peru for you can be challenging.
+Whether you’re planning on just staying in Cusco for a night before traveling on to Machu Picchu and the Sacred Valley, or enjoying all this city has to offer, finding the best place to stay in Cusco Peru for you can be challenging.
 There truly seem to be countless hotels in Cusco at every price point.

 This ultimate guide to where to stay in Cusco will help you find the best place to stay in Cusco for your perfect trip.
 Plus, make sure to check out our recommendations for Cusco hotels near Plaza de Armas (one of the most popular places to stay in Cusco) – and why some of the best places to stay in Cusco might be a little farther from the historic center than you might think.